 Xiaomi Mi A1 Android Pie GSI – Features and Bugs

 Again, this is a port of the Android 9 Pie system image from the Pixel XL and not a ROM compiled directly from the sources.
-Which means, that it also follows a different set of installation instructions and is more susceptible to bugs.
-But for those who really want to experience the all-new features and can overlook the current bugs, can now install Android Pie GSI on Xiaomi Mi A1.
+This means, that it also follows a different set of installation instructions and is more susceptible to bugs.
+But for those who really want to experience the all-new features and can overlook the current bugs, we can now install Android Pie GSI on Xiaomi Mi A1.
 We thank XDA senior member joeyhuab for providing the exact instructions and the list of bugs.

 Before we head over to the download links and steps, let us take a brief walkthrough of the features and bugs that you may experience.